 Active learning

-Active learning is a supervised machine learning method that queries the user actively in order to retrieve the desired output.
+[If this is a quote, please note the reference] Active learning is a supervised machine learning method that queries the user actively in order to retrieve the desired output.
 In some experiments the dataset is extremely large and labeling of all examples is very expensive.
-Actively querying of only the most useful data will lower the number of examples and cost.
-That is, in this experiment, the algorithm will only use data obtained from active selection (highly correlated gene pairs in later discussion) that exhibit less noise to train our model.
+Active querying of only the most useful data will lower the number of examples and cost.
+In our experiment, the algorithm will use only data obtained from active selection (highly correlated gene pairs in later discussion) that exhibit less noise to train our model.

 Gradient descent

 Gradient descent is a machine learning technique for finding the optimized solution, which minimizes a differentiable cost function C(w).
 Cost function could be different for different purposes, such as classification or regression.
-In this thesis, gradient descent is used for solving regression problems in which stochastic gradient descent is used to find out the best weights to predict given data.
+In this thesis, gradient descent is used to solve regression problems in which stochastic gradient descent is used to find out the best weights to predict given data.

-In our experiment, the cost function C(w) in the experiment contain two functions, a loss function L(w) and a regularization term R(w)(Equation 3) .
-The loss function, which computes how well the weights predict a given data, is the average squared difference between the predicted value of weights give to each candidate and the value we know to be correct (Equation 4).
-The Regularization Term imposes some assumptions on what weights should look like to improve performance on unseen data.
+In our experiment, the cost function C(w) in the experiment contains two functions, a loss function L(w) and a regularization term R(w)(Equation 3) .
+The loss function, which computes how well the weights predict given data, is the average squared difference between the predicted value of weights given to each candidate and the value we know to be correct (Equation 4).
+The Regularization Term imposes some constraints on what weights should look like to improve performance on unseen data.
 Here, our regularization term assumes that the weights should be less than 1 to prevent extreme values on weights (Equation 5).
 The smaller the cost function is, the more accurate the prediction of data.
+[Lots of errors here.
+Formatting here is wrong. wj should be wj Equation 3 is wrong.
+Equation 4 is totally wrong as the correction should be sensitive to the total error not on a single entry.
+I’m afraid the whole thing is completely wrong.